Zelenskyy center stage: Facing Congress, pleading for help – KION546

 AP Congressional Correspondent

-WASHINGTON (AP) — Ukraine President Volodymyr Zelenskyy will address the U.S. Congress on Wednesday — the next stop as the actor-turned-turned-wartime leader uses the Western world’s great legislative bodies as a global stage to help his country.
+WASHINGTON (AP) — Ukraine President Volodymyr Zelenskyy will address the U.S. Congress — the next stop as the actor-turned-turned-wartime leader uses the Western world’s great legislative bodies as a global stage to help his country.
 In ringing speeches, he is rallying support against Russia’s crushing invasion.
 The speech Wednesday, livestreamed into the U.S. Capitol, will be among his most important as he pushes the U.S. to do more than it has so far pledged to do.
-He is likely, for example, to press President Joe Biden anew to help send warplanes to Ukraine.
-Zelenskyy invoked both Winston Churchill and Hamlet in a speech to the British Parliament, asking whether Ukraine is “to be or not to be.”
+President Joe Biden has resisted his requests to send warplanes to Ukraine.
+Instead, Biden is expected deliver an address later Wednesday announcing $800 million in additional security assistance for Ukraine.